SAP-archive/teched2020-DEV263/exercises/ex1_approuter/README.md

 ## Exercise 1.3 Deploy and test your approuter

-To check whether your upgrade had no undesired side-effects, deploy your approuter to Cloud Foundry and test.
+To check whether your upgrade had no undesired side effects, deploy your approuter to Cloud Foundry and test.

 ## Summary